 Fig. 4.
 Choices on Day 2 are influenced by both learned values and selective satiation effects.
 A. Change of rated odor pleasantness before and after the meal, for sated and non-sated odors.
 B. Choice of sated odors options associated with each of the learned weight of the combination of sated and non-sated options.
 C. Choice of sated odors options with value difference.
 D. Scatter plots showing high correlations between the choice of sated odors and odor preference before and after the meal, separated by the three TMS conditions.
 E. Scatter plot showing the change in the choice of sated odors against the change of odor pleasantness difference after eating the meal.
 F. Correlation between baseline odor preferences identified from savory-sweet odor choices and odor-air choices, separated by the three TMS conditions.

-Posterior, but not anterior, OFC-targeted cTBS on Day 2 impaired outcome devaluation
+Posterior OFC-targeted cTBS before the choice test impairs outcome devaluation

-To examine the role of the aOFC or the pOFC in outcome devaluation, we analyzed participants’ choices for stimuli predicting sweet and savory odors (Fig. 5A, B) and choices for stimuli included one odor and one clean air.
+To examine the role of the aOFC and pOFC in outcome devaluation, we analyzed participants’ choices for stimuli predicting sweet and savory odors (Fig. 5A, B) and choices for stimuli included one odor and one clean air.

 Pre- and post-meal choices for both set A and set B stimuli were highly correlated (Extended Data Fig. 3A), indicating consistent choices across sets based on odor preferences.
 Thus, to assess the satiation effect on choices, we used the pre-meal average choice from set A as a session baseline and subtracted it from the post-meal choices for both sets.
 The results collapsing across all three sessions showed that post-meal choices of sated odors were significantly lower than the baseline in both the aOFC (Wilcoxon signed rank test, one-sided, p = 0.024) and pOFC (p = 2.3e-3) stimulating groups (Fig. 5A), suggesting the effect of selective satiation on stimulus selection.